 The hypothalamus in the brain is the area influenced by high-satiety foods.
 It tells you when to stop eating, and it is dependent on three factors:

-- How much do the calories eaten stretch your digestive organs?
+- How much do the foods (calories consumed) stretch your digestive organs?

 - How much do the calories affect short-term satiety hormones?